sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 # Uniform buffers and a 3d camera

 While all of our previous work has seemed to be in 2d, we've actually been working in 3d the entire time!
 That's part of the reason why our `Vertex` structure has `position` be an array of 3 floats instead of just 2.
-We can't really see the 3d-ness of our scene, because we're viewing things head on.
+We can't really see the 3d-ness of our scene, because we're viewing things head-on.
 We're going to change our point of view by creating a `Camera`.

 ## A perspective camera